 In my behind the scenes post on Somewhere Only We Know’s setting, I wrote about how the clearing in the forest’s inspiration came from a classroom rather than nature.
 Even so, nature has a huge role in my book.
 Like Frankie, I feel closer to God in nature, and so when I was trying to create a space for all of the girls to come together, a clearing with a tree came to mind.

 I know very little about trees, so I didn’t have a specific tree in mind when I first wrote the book.
 I just pictured it to be big and leafy.
 I chose which type of tree it was later on when I discovered what the name of one of the main characters— Lindsey—meant: “from the island of linden trees.”
 I learned that linden trees are large and deciduous, with a sturdy trunk and lots of leaves.
 A linden tree was the perfect, shady tree I needed for the girls.

 Laurie Halse Anderson’s novel Speak was a huge influence on me when writing Somewhere Only We Know.
 Speak is about a young girl starting high school with everyone hating her because she called the cops at the big party over the summer.
 What no one knows is that she called because she had been just been raped.
 And no one knows this because she can’t speak about it.
 Melinda has trouble talking at all.
 After her rape, she fell into silence.
 But then her art teacher assigns her a subject to make art with for the entire school year—trees.
 Melinda has trouble creating art about trees at first, but she is inspired by her teacher’s words that became the epigraph of my novel, and she finally starts to heal:

 Trees are powerful.
 Trees are a beautiful part of nature.
 They are not perfect.
 They have their scars.
 But they also provide comfort and shade and homes for animals.
-Trees show me God, and they show Frankie God as well in my novel.
+Trees show me God, and, in my novel, they show Frankie God as well.